• Skip to primary navigation

 After you read a few recipes for making sauerkraut, you will see that the time recommended for a successful fermentation is all over the place.
 Some say it’s ready in as little as three days, while others recommend waiting up to 10 weeks.

-None of these answers are really wrong.
+None of these answers are wrong.
 It comes down to what you want out of your sauerkraut.

 If it’s crunch and tangy taste, then ten days will most likely be long enough for you.